-The Warner Bros Studio Tour is a great family day out whatever the weather.
-Any Harry Potter fan will love immersing themselves into the world behind the movies, seeing characters, sets, costumes and even getting to ride on a broomstick.
+The Warner Bros Studio Tour London is a great family day out whatever the weather.
+Any Harry Potter fan will love immersing themselves into the world behind the movies, seeing characters, Harry Potter filming sets, costumes at the Harry potter Studio Tour and even getting to ride on a broomstick.
 Walking down Diagon Alley is something you’ll never get bored of.

-You can read about our first Warner Bros Studio experience here.
+You can read about our Harry Potter Studios experience here.